tsmsogn/fuelphp-docker/README.md

 1. Download the ZIP file for this repo
 1. Create the following folder structure
- * Put your CakePHP app inside the `cakephp` folder
+ * Put your FuelPHP app inside the `fuelphp` folder
  * and the files from this repo into the `docker` folder

 	```
 	    somefolder
 	        docker
 	            .. put the zip files in here ..
-	        cakephp
+	        fuelphp
 	            .. put your cake app in here ..
 	```